SquarePenguin101/www.squarepenguin.co.uk/content/wiki/manpage.md

 : Only uses web proxy where absolutely required (try this extra option if your proxy fails).
 If specified, value of http_proxy environment variable (if any) in parent process is retained and passed to child processes.

 **--pid &lt;pid&gt;**
-: Record an arbitrary pid that does not necessarily appear in the index.
+: Record an arbitrary PID that does not necessarily appear in the index.

 **--pid-recursive**
+: Record all related episodes if value of --pid is a series or brand PID.
+Requires --pid.

+**--pid-recursive-noclips**
-: When used with --pid record all the embedded pids if the pid is a series or brand pid.
+: When used with --pid and --pid-recursive, skip all associated programme clips if the value of --pid is a brand PID.
+Requires --pid and --pid-recursive.

 **--proxy, -p &lt;url&gt;**
 : Web proxy URL e.g. &#39;http://USERNAME:PASSWORD@SERVER:PORT&#39; or &#39;http://SERVER:PORT&#39;.
 Sets http_proxy environment variable for child processes (e.g., ffmpeg) unless --partial-proxy is specified.

 **--radiomode &lt;mode&gt;,&lt;mode&gt;,...**
-: Radio recording modes: flashaachigh,flashaacstd,flashaudio,flashaaclow,wma.
-Shortcuts: default,good,better(=default),best,rtmp,flash,flashaac. (&#39;default&#39;=flashaachigh,flashaacstd,flashaudio,flashaaclow)
+: Radio recording modes (overrides --modes): dashhigh,dashstd,dashmed,dashlow,flashhigh,flashstd,flashlow,hlshigh,hlsstd,hlsmed,hlslow.
+Shortcuts: worst,worse,good,better,best,dash,flash,hls. (default=hlshigh,dashhigh,hlsstd,dashstd,hlsmed,dashmed,hlslow,dashlow)

 **--raw**
-: Don&#39;t transcode or change the recording/stream in any way (i.e. radio/realaudio, rtmp/flv)
+: Don&#39;t transcode or change the recording/stream in any way (i.e. RTMP-&gt;FLV, HLS-&gt;MPEG-TS)

-**--rtmp-liveradio-opts &lt;options&gt;**
-: Add custom options to rtmpdump for liveradio

-**--rtmp-livetv-opts &lt;options&gt;**
-: Add custom options to rtmpdump for livetv

-**--rtmp-radio-opts &lt;options&gt;**
-: Add custom options to rtmpdump for radio

-**--rtmp-tv-opts &lt;options&gt;**
-: Add custom options to rtmpdump for tv

-**--rtmpport &lt;port&gt;**
-: Override the RTMP port (e.g. 443)

-**--shoutcast-liveradio-opts &lt;options&gt;**
-: Add custom options to ffmpeg Shoutcast download re-muxing for liveradio

 **--start &lt;secs|hh:mm:ss&gt;**
-: Recording/streaming start offset (rtmp and realaudio only)
+: Recording/streaming start offset

 **--stop &lt;secs|hh:mm:ss&gt;**
-: Recording/streaming stop offset (can be used to limit live rtmp recording length) rtmp and realaudio only
+: Recording/streaming stop offset

 **--suboffset &lt;offset&gt;**
 : Offset the subtitle timestamps by the specified number of milliseconds